 Figure 18.
-Length frequencies of juvenile coho salmon captured at Greens Creek Below Pond D Site 54 in 2001 through 2008.
+Length frequencies of juvenile coho salmon captured at Greens Creek Below Pond D Site 54 in 2001 through 2009.

-Median concentrations of metals in juvenile Dolly Varden tissues at Greens Creek Below Pond D Site 54 in 2008 were generally similar to or somewhat elevated from those found in the previous seven years' samples at this site.
-The median value for cadmium concentrations was the highest of the eight years of sampling, and those for silver and zinc were second highest (Figure 19, Appendix 5).
-Mean rank scores for concentrations of cadmium in 2008 samples were substantially higher than in 2001 and those for selenium were substantially higher than in 2002 and 2005.
-The mean rank scores for whole body concentrations of silver, copper, lead, and zinc in 2008 were not statistically different from those of the previous seven years of sampling at this site.
+Median concentrations of metals in juvenile Dolly Varden tissues at Greens Creek Below Pond D Site 54 in 2009 were generally similar to or somewhat lower than most of those found in the previous eight years' samples at this site, with the exception of cadmium and selenium.
+Median values for silver, copper, and lead in 2009 were the next to lowest found in nine sample years at this site, the median for zinc concentrations was mid-range, and the median values for cadmium and selenium concentrations was the second highest (Figure 19, Appendix 5).
+The mean rank for selenium concentrations in 2009 was significantly higher than in 2002 and 2005, while those for silver, cadmium, copper, lead, and zinc were not statistically different from those of the previous eight years of sampling at this site.

 Figure 19.
-Whole body metals concentrations (medians and ranges) in Dolly Varden captured at Greens Creek Below Pond D Site 54 in 2001 through 2008.
+Whole body metals concentrations (medians and ranges) in Dolly Varden captured at Greens Creek Below Pond D Site 54 in 2001 through 2009.

 Greens Creek Below Pond D Site 54 serves as a "treatment" site for biomonitoring sampling since the sampling reach is just downstream of all HGCMC mine, mill, and waste rock facilities along Greens Creek.
 Any trends over time that differ from those in Upper Greens Creek Site 48 could potentially result from mine development and operation.
-In 2008, Site 54 exhibited low periphyton levels; moderate benthic macroinvertebrate density and taxonomic richness; low Dolly Varden and coho salmon abundance and density; somewhat higher juvenile fish tissue concentrations of cadmium and selenium; and fish tissue concentrations of silver, copper, lead, and zinc similar to values in previous years.
-These characteristics are all similar to those found this year at Upper Greens Creek Site 48 except that Site 54 exhibited greater richness of benthic macroinvertebrates.
+In 2009, compared to previous years, Site 54 exhibited moderate periphyton levels; moderate benthic macroinvertebrate density and taxonomic richness; lower Dolly Varden and very low coho salmon abundance and density; lower juvenile fish tissue concentrations of silver, copper, and lead; similar fish tissue concentrations of zinc; and higher fish tissue concentrations of cadmium and selenium.
+These characteristics are generally similar to those found this year at Upper Greens Creek Site 48 except that Site 54 exhibited greater periphyton biomass and higher lead concentrations in fish tissues.

-The benthic macroinvertebrate community continues to be dominated by disturbance-sensitive species, with moderate density and richness despite recent high water events that likely moved some of the bedload in the sample reach.
-The Dolly Varden population density (one-half that expected for this type of stream channel reach in southeast Alaska) and size distribution of captured fish is consistent with higher water velocities in the sample reach in 2008.
-The low coho salmon captures in 2006 and 2008 and lack of captures in 2007 raise concern for the continued presence of this species in this portion of Greens Creek.
-With the exception of the low abundance of coho salmon, Greens Creek Below Pond D Site 54 samples appear consistent with a functioning and apparently healthy aquatic community that has been perturbed by a mid-season high water event.
+The benthic macroinvertebrate community continues to be dominated by disturbance-sensitive species, with moderate density and richness.
+The Dolly Varden population density was somewhat lower than the regional average for this type of stream channel reach in southeast Alaska and had a size distribution of captured Dolly Varden showing recruitment of younger age classes, but is the second lowest in nine years of sampling at this site.
+The fourth consecutive year of low coho salmon captures continues to raise concern for the continued presence of this species in this portion of Greens Creek.
+The Greens Creek Below Pond D Site 54 samples appear consistent with a functioning and relatively healthy aquatic community, although the low number of coho salmon and the increasing tissue concentrations of cadmium and selenium bear watching in future years.